phpgearbox/session/README.md

 // Make sure you have composer included require('vendor/autoload.php');

-// Install the gears session component Gears\Session::install
+// Create a new gears session.
+$session = new Gears\Session
 (
-	// This must be an array, that decribes a valid db connection.
+	// This must be an array, that describes a valid db connection.
+	// This array is passed directly to $capsule->addConnection
 	// For more info on this see:
 	// http://laravel.com/docs/database AND
 	// https://github.com/laravel/framework/tree/master/src/Illuminate/Database

-	// This array is passed directly to $capsule->addConnection [
+	[
 		'driver'    => 'mysql',
 		'host'      => 'localhost',